21 Flowers That Will Bloom All Year in Florida

 This herbaceous perennial is also known as the Dwarf Morning Glory.

-Blue Daze is a non-vining type of morning glory that blooms in the fall, spring, and summer.
-So, while you probably won’t get any new blooms in the depth of the winter, they’ll probably hang on for the season in Florida’s relatively warm weather.
+Blue daze is a non-vining type of morning glory that blooms in the fall, spring, and summer.
+So, while you probably won’t get any new blooms in the depth of the winter, they’ll hang on for the season in Florida’s relatively warm weather.

 These blue flowering shrubs are quite hardy, and you’ll get to enjoy the half-inch blue blossoms all day.
 They’ll close up at night and on cloudy days.